Aberystwyth and Climate Change

 You cannot get through a single day without having an impact on the world around you”, says world famous primatologist Jane Goodall.

 Here at Aberystwyth University we recognise this, and have accordingly developed a number of degrees specifically to ensure students understand and can help develop solutions for the biggest challenge facing the planet and its people today, Climate Change.

 This isn’t just a challenge for scientists, so we have developed a wide range of Climate Change-related degrees across diverse subject areas, spanning the Arts/Humanities and the Sciences:

-In partnership with Channel Talent, world class Aberystwyth academics will be running live weekly hour webinars every Thursday at 1pm discussing Climate Change in relation to their subject area.
-Recordings of these discussions will also be kept on these pages.
+In partnership with Channel Talent, world class Aberystwyth academics have been running live webinars discussing Climate Change in regard to their subject area.
+Recordings of these discussions are also kept on these pages.